A-Z

 When the Belgian Debt Agency decides to launch a new OLO line (with a new coupon and a new maturity), it makes use of the syndication technique for the first tranche and not the auction system.

-During a syndication, the Agency appoints some dealers among the body of primary dealers as Joint Lead Managers and the other primary dealers are invited to act as Co-lead Managers.
-The recognized dealers belong to the Selling group.
+During a syndication, the Agency appoints some dealers among the body of primary dealers as Joint Lead Managers and the other primary dealers are invited to act as Co-lead Managers..

 Besides several tasks, the main function of the Joint Lead Managers is to sell the main part of the issuance to their clients.
-The rest of the amount is dealt with by the Co-lead Managers and the Selling Group.
+The rest of the amount is dealt with by the Co-lead Managers.